 After 30 days you will need to take your dog to get his blood taken for the rabies titer test, which is needed for all European destinations.

-You can also work out your dogs earliest flight date, today + 90 days!
+You can also work out your dogs earliest flight date, today + 3 calendar months!

 Assuming you have passed the titer test (congratulations!) or don’t need one (USA/Canada) then your next step is to book your dog onto a flight home.
 For most airports this is very straightforward – call your airline and ask them about their pet policies.